 When you smoke or consume marijuana, you can feel profound and immediate effects.
 But even once those effects are gone, marijuana metabolites remain.
 This means that chemical remnants of the plant are still present within your body.

 These remnants are called cannabinoids.
-They can be detected in saliva, hair, fingernails, blood, and urine.
+They in saliva, hair, fingernails, blood, and urine.

 Drug tests look for the presence of the cannabinoid tetrahydrocannabinol (THC) and its metabolites.
 Generally, urine is tested, both because it’s easiest to collect and because THC remains detectable for a longer period of time in urine than elsewhere.

 The main metabolite these drug screenings look for is called THC-COOH.
 This substance is stored in your body fat.

 “Compared to other drugs, marijuana has the longest detection time, up to months, because the detectable chemicals stay in the body’s fat cells,” explained Nicolas Rossetti, manager of clinical services of Mobile Health, an occupational health center that conducts about 200,000 drug tests in New York City each year.